Card Size: 3.5"x 4" Capacity: 1mL

 Unlike most Enterococcus testing media on the market, R-CARD® rapid tests require almost no additional equipment and offer an extremely easy user-experience.
 Simply lift the R-CARD® Enterococcus clear film and deposit 1 mL of your sample on the card.
 Then release the clear film so it can fall back on top of the card, covering your sample.
 Within 1-3 minutes, the liquid sample will solidify between the two layers.
 This prevents it from dripping or leaking, making R-CARD® rapid tests incredibly easy to transport and use in the field.

-For quickest results, it’s best to incubate your set up test at 35±2°C for 14-16 hours (Enterococci grows quickly in this temperature range).
+For quickest results, it’s best to incubate your set up test at 35±2°C for 15-36 hours (Enterococci grows quickly in this temperature range).
 To read your results, simply count the number of teal/green dots which show the number of Enterococcus colonies.
-Any additional dots that show up beyond 30 hours should not be counted.

 For more detailed instructions, please check out the PDFs below.
 Remember, we offer free technical support on any stage of the process and would be happy to instruct and advise you.